 The Probate attorneys in our Family Wealth & Estate Planning group help guide executors, trustees, family members and beneficiaries in fulfilling their responsibilities to the decedent, while protecting the involved parties’ rights throughout the entire probate process.

-An alternative to costly and timely litigation is mediation.
+An alternative to costly and timely litigation is estate mediation.
 In a mediation, the various parties agree on a mediator (who also can be appointed by the Probate Court, if need be) and then present their sides of the relevant issues in a (typically) one-day mediation.
-Many mediations result in the parties reaching a mutually agreeable settlement of their issues, which allows the estate to be settled with no further delay or acrimony.
+Many estate mediations result in the parties reaching a mutually agreeable settlement of their issues, which allows the estate to be settled with no further delay or acrimony.
 Our probate lawyers are experienced in participating in these types of mediations, as well as serving as mediators.

-Mentally or physically disabled adults and minors that inherit funds or lose a parent – may need a guardian.
-Our lawyers often assist families in seeking the appointment of a guardian in Probate Court, when necessary.
+Mentally or physically disabled adults and minors who inherit funds or lose a parent – may need a guardian.
+Our lawyers often assist families in seeking the appointment of a guardian of estate in Probate Court, when necessary.
 We assist families with the ongoing administration of the estate of the person under guardianship.
 We also guide guardians throughout the process to ensure the guardian is compliant with the guardianship rules required by law.

 Unlike other areas of the law, in Ohio, a person must be represented by an attorney during an adoption proceeding.
 We first discuss if someone is a “fit candidate” to adopt a child.
 We then determine the necessary steps to file an adoption petition.
 Once the petition is filed and a hearing date is set (a Court hearing is required), the adopting parent must be fingerprinted and undergo a background check.
 An adoption assessor will conduct a home study and visit the adopting party’s residence to make sure it is a safe and healthy environment for the child.
-A home study is necessary for all adoptions of minor children.
+A home study is necessary for all step-parent adoptions of minor children.